aimms/documentation/webui/mapV2-widget.rst

 While using the map widget, there are some pointers on how to leverage the features in order to represent data efficiently.

 With every widget there is always some limitation on how much data can be rendered at a time.
-The map widget can handle 4000 nodes and arcs quite easily.
-However, please note the following:
+As a general guideline, the map widget can handle networks with a total of nodes and arcs up to around 4000.
+At the same time, please note the following:

 .. note::
    The capacity and performance of the map widget is dependent on the specifications of your user’s machine, server and database speed, and the browser being used, among other factors.